-7: Calendula Adds Color to Culinary Creations

 The flower petals—fresh or dried—can spruce up salads, cream cheese, or cooked vegetables.

-According to Homegrown Herbs, calendula is also used as a natural food coloring for common foods such as cake frosting or broth.
-It can substitute for high-priced saffron to make golden-colored rice.
+According to Homegrown Herbs, the petals are also used as a natural food coloring for common foods such as cake frosting or broth.
+They can substitute for high-priced saffron to make golden-colored rice.

 How to Grow Pot Marigold

-*New entry*